linam616/rplannerg/README.md

 (A list of features that would be nice to add given more time.)
 -Reward for steps tracker

-Which does the tech stack look like and why did you choose these over alternatives?
+Which does the tech stack look like?
-JavaScript because everyone in the group is familiar or are currently studying Java Java is primarily used for android apps
+CSS
 React and Node.js